 - Check that the () Power light is green, not flashing, and the A/V Mute slide is open.
 Also press the A/V Mute button on the remote control to see if the picture was turned off temporarily. - If the projector doesn't turn on, the Operation Lock may be enabled.
 Press and hold the Enter button on the projector for 7 seconds to release the lock. - The projector may be in standby or sleep mode.
 If the projector has not received any signal for 30 minutes, it turns off the lamp to conserve the lamp life and save energy.
-If the 2 Power light is orange, press the 3 Power button to turn on the projector. - The attached computer may also be in sleep mode or displaying a black screen saver.
-Try pressing a key on the computer. - Check the Video Signal, Computer1 Input, or Computer2 Input setting in the Signal menu to make sure it is correct for the selected source.
+If the \circlearrowleft Power light is orange, press the \circlearrowleft Power button to turn on the projector. - The attached computer may also be in sleep mode or displaying a black screen saver.
+Try pressing a key on the computer. - If the power was switched off and then on again, wait until the O Power light stops flashing and remains orange.
+Then press the Power button again. - Check the Video Signal, Computer1 Input, or Computer2 Input setting in the Signal menu to make sure it is correct for the selected source.
 See page 54 for more information. - Messages may have been turned off in the Display setting of the Extended menu.
 See page 58 for details. - Adjust the Brightness setting on the Image menu (see page 53) or select High for the Brightness Control setting in the Settings menu (see page 57). - With Direct Power On enabled in the Operation setting of the Extended menu, if you unplug the projector and then plug it right back in, you must press the () Power button to turn on the projector.
 See page 58 for details. - Make sure at least one of the projector's remote receivers are turned on in the Settings menu.
 See page 56 for details.